tustin2121/James_Somerton_Transcripts/_videos/A6P04yw6kYs.md

 So we end up in a cultural state where we have no recourse for how to redirect people out of fascist circles, leading to a collection of trans women fighting back a cumulative nervous breakdown from their efforts of trying to stem the tide of this pipeline without a road map.
 In spite of all this information we have, we still know *very little* about how to de-radicalize people from these violent spaces.

-And without the information being used — and there is a LOT of information — to develop practical solutions to a literal threat against contemporary Democracy, [laughing] we just have a heap of data about fascists’ emotions.
+And without the information being used — and there is a LOT of information — to develop practical solutions to a literal threat against contemporary Democracy, <u>[laughing]</u> we just have a heap of data about fascists’ emotions.
 Party.

 We have next to no documentation about the success rates of citizens, creators, influencers, and entertainers who are throwing darts in the dark to figure out what’s going to stick.
 And also next to no public interest in the people who are victims *OF* this hateful, violent rhetoric.